-The American Veteran Posted by gary on Nov 7, 2019 in American history, Culture, News
+The American Veteran Posted by Gary Locke on Nov 7, 2019 in American history, Culture, News

 Americans celebrate Veterans Day every November 11 as a way of honoring every person who has ever served in the United States Armed Forces.
 Note that the word Veterans has no apostrophe.
 Memorial Day, which is celebrated on the last Monday of May, honors those service members who died in combat while serving in the military, but Veterans Day is for all service members.